Oregon Department of Transportation: Events

 By 1920, Oregon had 620 mi of paved roads and 297.2 mi of plank roads for a population of 783,389 and, by 1932, the work that had been started on the Oregon Coast Highway (also known as U.S. Route 101) in 1914 was completed, except for five bridges, which meant greater responsibility for the division.
 This work was complete when the construction of the bridges over the Yaquina, Alsea, Siuslaw, and Umpqua rivers and Coos Bay were completed, closing the last gaps in the highway.
 By 1940, the highway division was managing more than 7000 mi of state, market and country roads in Oregon, with nearly 5000 mi being hard-surfaced.

 In 2018, the city government of Portland, Oregon and ODOT entered into an intergovernmental agreement in which the Portland city government takes over the cleanups of transient camps on ODOT right-of-way in select locations in Portland in exchange for payments from ODOT.

 In 2019, ODOT installed boulders at five locations in Portland to deter transient camps around the freeways.
 The installations have received support from neighbors while criticized by homeless advocacy groups.

 Exploding whale incident

 On November 12, 1970, the department was tasked with disposing of a dead sperm whale that washed ashore on the beach near Florence.
 The department exploded the dead whale using half a ton of dynamite to blast it off the beach.
 Pieces of dead whale went everywhere including the beach, bystanders, a parking lot and a park, severely damaging at least one car.
-Willamette Week reports "The decision to publicly dynamite an enormous mammal has become one of Oregon's all-time most bizarre moments."
+Willamette Week reported, "The decision to publicly dynamite an enormous mammal has become one of Oregon's all-time most bizarre moments."

 This became known as the "exploding whale incident".